August 31, 2022

 Context Counts!
-Experts agree that context counts when choosing the approach to manage work.
+Experts agree that context counts when choosing the approach to managing work.

 Previously I touched on this topic in Agile is Better than Waterfall and How to Succeed with Hybrid and Blended Agile Approaches.
 That second blog post included the relatively popular Stacey Complexity Diagram as a possible way to choose which approach works best for your particular context (see below).